jupyterhub/jupyterhub/docs/source/explanation/concepts.md

 In this document, we occasionally leave things out or bend the truth where it helps in explanation, and give our explanations in terms of Python even though Jupyter itself is language-neutral.
-The "(&)" symbol highlights important points where there is more.
+The "(&)" symbol highlights important points where this page leaves out or bends the truth for simplification of explanation, but there is more if you dig deeper.

 This guide is long, but after reading it you will be know of all major components in the Jupyter ecosystem and everything else you read